 What’s the best way to cook bacon?
 Stove-top, microwaved, baked?
 Let’s find out.

 - One of the fastest ways to cook bacon and great tasting.
-I was skeptical at first, and while you don’t have grease splattering, the paper towels soak up all of the grease and it can be messy.
+I was skeptical at first, and while you don’t have grease splattering, the paper towels soak up all of the grease, and it can be messy.
 Two pieces of bacon at 2 1/2 minutes came out very crispy.
-This is a great way to cook bacon if you’re wanting to crumble it up and don’t want the added grease.
+This is a great way to cook bacon if you want to crumble it up and don’t want the added grease.

-- At 400 degrees, it will take 15-25 minutes depending on how crispy you want it.
-Place some foil on a backing sheet and lay the bacon directly on it if you like your bacon soft.
+- At 400 degrees, it will take 15-25 minutes, depending on how crispy you want it.
+Place some foil on a baking sheet and lay the bacon directly on it if you like your bacon soft.
 For crispy bacon, use a cooling rack and lay the bacon on top of that.
-Depending on how crispy you like it will determine your cooking time.
+Depending on how crispy you like, it will determine your cooking time.